Code Generation Options

 Dead Storage pass

 Loading from contract storage, or storing to contract storage is expensive.
 This optimization removes any redundant load from and store to contract storage.
 If the same variable is read twice, then the value from the first load is re-used.
-Similarly, if there is are two successive stores to the same variable, the first one is removed as it is redundant.
+Similarly, if there are two successive stores to the same variable, the first one is removed as it is redundant.
 For example:

 contract test {